 - Under the Activate section, provide the Base URL, Client ID, and Client Secret obtained from Falcon.

-This is a historical period f which the integration will look at TTP logs to share the initial set of indicators from Mimecast.
+This is a historical period during which the integration will review TTP logs to share the initial set of indicators from Mimecast.

-- Under the Send from Mimecast section, select the indicators that you wish to share with Mimecast:
+- Under the Send from Mimecast section, select the Indicators that you want to share with Mimecast:

 - Malicious hashes from Attachment Protection, with the action and severity options that Mimecast will provide with each hash shared to CrowdStrike.